 I recently moved from Southern California to Nashville and am still learning the nuances of my local airport.
 One thing I’ve learned is that my Amex Platinum and Priority Pass memberships don’t work here.
-The only airport lounge at BNA is the American Airlines Admirals Club.

 You can enter the Admirals Club for free if you:

 - Have American Airlines AAdvantage Executive Platinum, Platinum Pro or Platinum status and are traveling on a qualifying international flight.